Current Town Bulletin

 Hour long classes started on October 10th and will take place on Wednesday evenings at 7:45 PM.
 Please e-mail Eleni directly at: [email protected] for inquiries.

 Yoga in The Grove

 Youth dance class starting at 12 years old and up.
-We start the class with a good stretch, and do a mix of ballet, modern and jazz.
-The class also does a couple of Zumba dances each week, and we typically perform twice a year.
-Class is tentatively scheduled for Wednesdays at 5:30.
+Classes are Wednesdays at 5:30 PM.
 All levels of dance welcome. $7 a class.
 Call or text Samantha Beres for more info: 515-450-9167.

 Woman’s Club News…

 The Washington Grove Woman’s Club looks back on 2018 and forward to 2019

 Closing the Clubhouse for the winter is always a time to look back and look forward.
 And what a wonderful year of Town events and outreach programs it was!
 We started January with our annual White Elephant sale then moved on to February for the traditional Chili Supper.
 Spring brought our Egg Hunt for the kids and the Flower Show for everyone.
 June was our Progressive Porch Party and in July we hosted a Greyhound Rescue talk.
 In the heat of August, we had a board meeting and started selling Washington Grove Magnets.
 September was a banner month with our Pot Luck Supper and Auctions to raise money to start a Field Trip Fund for Washington Grove Elementary.
 In October we hosted a talk by one of our residents, and November was our last meeting of the year.
 Remember, it’s never too early to start searching for those wonderful White Elephants for our January sale!